This post may contain affiliate links. Read my full disclosure policy.

 While they are baking make the Tzatziki Sauce.

-Serve them up as a tasty appetizer or as a main course alongside a healthy side salad.
+Serve these Baked Squash Blossoms up with Tzatziki Sauce as a tasty appetizer, or as a main course alongside a healthy side salad.

 - 2 teaspoons olive oil